bryansmullen/fidil/readme.md

 - Fidil Logo will lead to home page on all pages, not possible in prototype.
 - Hover and click states of all links to be consistent - light color for hover, dark color for click.
-- "Read More" button should have micro interaction for hover and click states.
+- **Read More** button should have micro interaction for hover and click states.
 - Modal can be closed in multiple ways, this will be retained.
 - External LinkedIn & Github links will be functioning in final developed website.
 - Images require standardisation across all layouts at respective resolutions and sizes.